Team-Rudra-Robocon/Documentation/md-pages/ros/humble/chapter_17.md

 Isha Erande</sub>

 ### What are Xacros ?
- helps imporve the urdf file , it allows you to cleanup the urdf and make it more dynamic
+ helps improve the urdf file , it allows you to cleanup the urdf and make it more dynamic

  Xacros can add variables and macros and helps make the code modular.